Ethnographic ResearchYou can always learn a great deal about your users when you observe them in the context of their own world.

 What is an example of an ethnographic research study?

 Ethnographic research may also be referred to as in-home studies, point-of-sale store studies, field studies, and contextual inquiry.

 Our client wanted to learn about homeowners’ concerns regarding home safety and security, so they asked UX Firm to set up in-home study visits.
 Participants had to be in the market for a home security system or have recently purchased or upgraded an existing system.
 That requirement meant that everyone we would visit would have fresh knowledge of their experience of making a selection.

-After asking some introductory questions to learn what mattered most in their decision-making, we asked each participant to go to several websites to show us how they learned about the products on the websites, and what they found helpful or frustrating.
+After asking some introductory questions to learn what mattered most in their decision-making, we asked each participant to go to several home security websites to show us how they learned about the products offered, and what they found helpful or frustrating.

 Each session took under an hour, during which time we recorded the session and took photos (with permission).